David Morris (Conservative politician): Expenses

 In 2013, Morris' expenses attracted media attention after it was revealed that he had the second highest parliamentary expenses claim in the country.
 Criticised by his political rivals, he responded to his local newspaper that: "I am frankly insulted by the line of questioning your journalist has decided to take...My expenses are independently adjudicated by IPSA and are only paid for legitimate items."

 Morris has received attention for the number of overseas trips he has received as an MP.
 In October 2018, it was detailed that his free trips overseas in the previous year were worth £17,994 in total and were the third highest value of any MP's trips during the year following the 2017 general election.

 In May 2016, it emerged that Morris was one of a number of Conservative MPs being investigated by police in the United Kingdom general election, 2015 party spending investigation, for allegedly spending more than the legal limit on constituency election campaign expenses.
 However, in March 2017, Lancashire Police confirmed that no further action would be taken.

 In November 2016 it was reported that Morris was being investigated for claiming £1,400 in car mileage expenses for trips in the UK on dates when he was abroad on parliamentary business.
 Morris disputed the allegations and said the allegations from the expenses watchdog were false.

 In August 2017, Morris was accused of nepotism by the publication Private Eye after it was revealed that he employed his partner as his Senior Parliamentary Assistant on a salary up to £45,000.
 Morris argued that this was not nepotism as he had employed Emma Smith since 2010, which was before their relationship began.
 Although MPs who were first elected at or after the 2017 election have been banned from employing family members, the restriction is not retrospective – meaning that Morris' employment of his partner is lawful.
-The restrictions do, though, state that staff members who begin a relationship with an MP while working for them, will have their publicly funded contract terminated after two years as partner.